 My sifu applied some external medicine on my chest, and prescribed some internal medicine for me to drink.
 After a few days, my chest turned purplish black, as a result of the medication drawing out “dead blood” from my internal injury.

-It took me three months of medication and remedial chi kung exercise to recover.
+It took me many months of medication and remedial chi kung exercise to recover.
 Should anyone think that internal force is a myth, I can vouch from my personal, direct experience that it is true.
 Understandably many people will find it outlandish; I myself might not believe it if not for my own experience.

 My siheng did not even strike me; he actually pulled back his punch.
 I reckon that if my siheng struck an opponent's solar plexis, especially with a phoenix-eye fist instead of a cup-fist, that person would die — not immediately, but after a few months, and he might not even know why.